A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Pseudo Scalar Dark Matter Phenomenology

 The notation follows standard conventions as ref.~\cite{MAGIC:2016xys}.
 The indirect search experiments like Fermi-LAT and MAGIC \cite{Fermi-LAT:2015att, MAGIC:2016xys} collectively put an upper bound $\langle \sigma v \rangle_{\chi\chi \to \psi^+ \psi^-}$ from the non-observation of gamma-ray flux produced from DM.
 It is evident from the above Eqn.\ref{eq:id}, to compare the experimental bounds with the theoretical $\langle \sigma v \rangle_{\chi\chi \to \psi^+ \psi^-}$, one must scale the cross-section by the fractional DM abundance as: ${\langle \sigma v \rangle^{\rm ID}_{\chi\chi \to \psi^+ \psi^-}}=f_\chi^2 \langle \sigma v \rangle_{\chi\chi \to \psi^+ \psi^-}$ with $f_{\chi}=\Omega_\chi/\Omega_{\rm DM}~ (\leq 1)$.

 The most stringent constraint is found to come from the DM annihilation mode $\chi \chi \to W^+ W^-$ compared to other modes, due to the gauge coupling.
 In Fig.\ref{mchi_DD_ID} (b), we show $\langle {\sigma v}_{W^+ W^-} \rangle$ as a function of $M_\chi$ for all relic satisfied points with $f_\chi=1$ ($\chi$ contributes $100\%$ of the observed relic density), and compare it with the combined Fermi-LAT and MAGIC exclusion bound \cite{Fermi-LAT:2015att, MAGIC:2016xys}, shown in the gray region.
 Similar to the DD cross-section, the $\langle \sigma v_{W^+ W^-} \rangle$ decreases with an increase in $v_\phi$ (shown in red for $1000$ GeV and in blue for $4000$ GeV) and a decrease in $M_{h_2}$, which is influenced by the coupling $\lambda_{H \Phi}$ (see Eq.\ref{eq:lambda_para}).
 From the plot, it turns out that apart from lower $M_\chi$, most of the parameter space lies below the combined Fermi-LAT and MAGIC exclusion bound.
-Note that the other DM annihilation modes $\psi^+\psi^-:\{b \overline{b}, ~\tau^+\tau^-,~\mu^+\mu^- \}$ are well below the upper bound set by indirect searches, due to the relatively suppressed SM Yukawa coupling with the fermions.
+Note that the other DM annihilation modes $\psi^+\psi^-:\{b \overline{b}, ~\tau^+\tau^-,~\mu^+\mu^- \}$ are well below the upper bound set by indirect searches due to the relatively suppressed SM Yukawa coupling of these fermions.

-Finally in Fig.\ref{fig:RDDID}, we show the parameter space in $M_{\chi}-M_{h_2}$ plane which collectively satisfies Relic (PLANCK \cite{Planck:2018vyg}) + DD (LZ 2022 \cite{LZ:2022ufs})+ ID (Fermi LAT+ MAGIC \cite{Fermi-LAT:2015att,MAGIC:2016xys}) constraints.
-The red and blue regions correspond to the $v_\phi=1000$ GeV and $v_\phi=4000$ GeV respectively with $\sin\theta=0.1$ .
-Note that the intermediate DM mass region $M_{\chi} \sim \{300-1000\}$ GeV for $v_{\phi}=1000$ GeV is excluded from the upper bound on DM-nucleon cross-section by LZ 2022 \cite{LZ:2022ufs}.
+Finally in Fig.\ref{fig:RDDID}, we show the parameter space in the $M_{\chi}-M_{h_2}$ plane which collectively satisfies Relic (PLANCK \cite{Planck:2018vyg}) + DD (LZ 2024 \cite{LZ:2024zvo})+ ID (Fermi LAT+ MAGIC \cite{Fermi-LAT:2015att,MAGIC:2016xys}) constraints.
+The red and blue regions correspond to the $v_\phi=1000$ GeV and $v_\phi=4000$ GeV, respectively, with $\sin\theta=0.1$. {Note that the intermediate DM mass region, $M_{\chi} \sim \{300-1000\}$ GeV for $v_{\phi}=1000$ GeV and the higher mass region, $M_\chi \gtrsim 1100$ GeV for $v_{\phi}=4000$ GeV are excluded from the upper bound on DM-nucleon cross-section by LZ 2024 \cite{LZ:2024zvo}.}